Zexi-Tan/Zexi-Tan.github.io/_pages/about.md

 ## <i class="fas fa-code-branch"></i> Projects

-### Representation Learning for Complex Time-Series Data
+### Complex Time-Series Representation Learning

-I lead a national-level undergraduate innovation training project on representation learning for complex time-series data.
-This project focuses on extracting discriminative and robust features from redundant multivariate time-series signals through multi-view enhancement, adaptive masking, and contrastive learning.
-The developed methods have been applied to unsupervised time-series clustering and early medical time-series prediction tasks.
+I serve as the **host and rank-1 member** of a national-level undergraduate innovation training project on complex time series representation learning, selected with a **top 1% selection rate** and completed with an outstanding evaluation.
+This project targets a central challenge in real-world temporal data: how to learn compact, discriminative, and semantically reliable representations from noisy, redundant, and heterogeneous multivariate time series signals.

+My work develops a series of representation learning frameworks around **multi-view enhancement**, **adaptive masking**, **redundancy suppression**, and **structure-preserving contrastive learning**.
+Rather than treating time series as ordinary sequential inputs, this line of research focuses on identifying the sparse but decisive temporal patterns behind complex signals, with applications in **unsupervised time series clustering**, **early medical time series prediction**, and **scalable temporal data mining**.

-Representative outcomes include papers accepted by **AAAI 2026**, **BIBM 2025**, and **PRICAI 2025**, as well as an ongoing submission to **IEEE Transactions on Knowledge and Data Engineering**.
+This project has led to multiple first-author research outcomes, including papers accepted by **AAAI 2026**, **BIBM 2025**, and **PRICAI 2025**, as well as ongoing submissions to top-tier venues such as **ICDE**, **SIGMOD**, and **TPAMI**.
+The team also won the **National First Prize** in the Chinese Collegiate Computing Competition, where I served as the host and rank-1 member.

-### Unsupervised Learning and Robust Pattern Mining
+### Robust Unsupervised Learning and Pattern Discovery

+I also lead a Guangdong Provincial Tech Innovation Project on robust unsupervised learning for high-dimensional and dynamic data.
+The project was selected as **one of only 13 projects university-wide** and **one of only two undergraduate projects**, reflecting its competitiveness and research potential.

-I also work on robust unsupervised learning for high-dimensional and dynamic data environments.
-This line of research focuses on subspace clustering, streaming data clustering, data drift, and the detection of scattered and clustered outliers in complex IoT systems.
+This research line studies how unsupervised models can remain reliable when data distributions are imbalanced, drifting, sparse, or contaminated by mixed outlier structures.
+My work focuses on **unbiased subspace clustering**, **adaptive streaming data clustering**, **cluster imbalance**, **concept drift**, and the joint detection of **scattered and clustered outliers** in complex IoT and dynamic data environments.

-Representative outcomes include papers published in **IEEE Internet of Things Journal**, **IEEE Transactions on Neural Networks and Learning Systems**, and **Neurocomputing**.
+Representative outcomes include publications in **IEEE Internet of Things Journal**, **IEEE Transactions on Neural Networks and Learning Systems**, and **Neurocomputing**, covering robust outlier detection, imbalanced streaming data clustering, and subspace density-based clustering.
+The project also supported award-winning research recognized in the **Challenge Cup** competition, including a provincial grand prize and a national third prize.

 ## <i class="fas fa-trophy"></i> Honors and Awards

-- National Scholarship, 2024–2025
+### Competitions and Research Awards

-- First Prize, China Collegiate Computing Competition, National Finals, 2025
+* **National First Prize**, Chinese Collegiate Computing Competition, Big Data Track, 2025 *Rank-1 member and project host; officially recommended by Prof. Xiaoyong Du.*

-- Third Prize, National “Challenge Cup” Competition, 2025
+* **National Third Prize**, “Challenge Cup” National Undergraduate Academic Competition, Natural Science Academic Paper Track, 2025
-- Special Prize, Guangdong “Challenge Cup” Competition, 2025
-- PRICAI+IVCNZ Student Scholarship, 2025
-- First Prize, NSFOCUS Public Welfare Foundation Education Scholarship, 2025
+  *Rank-3 member; advanced from the provincial grand prize team.*

+* **Grand Prize**, Guangdong “Challenge Cup” Undergraduate Academic Competition, Natural Science Academic Paper Track, 2025 *Top-ranked provincial award; officially recommended by Prof. Weiming Shen and Prof. Hongming Cai.*

+* **National Third Prize**, “Challenge Cup” Technological Innovation Track, 2024 *Core member.*

-- Bronze Award, China International College Students’ Innovation Competition, Guangdong Division, 2024
+* **Bronze Award / Provincial Third Prize**, China International College Students’ Innovation Competition, Guangdong Division, 2024
-- Bronze Award, “Challenge Cup” Qinchuangyuan China College Students’ Entrepreneurship Competition, 2024
+  *Technological innovation track; core member.*

-- Third Prize, Contemporary Undergraduate Mathematical Contest in Modeling, Guangdong Division, 2024
+* **Provincial Third Prize**, Guangdong Contemporary Undergraduate Mathematical Contest in Modeling, 2024 *Responsible for algorithm implementation and code development.*

+* **Provincial Third Prize**, Lanqiao Cup C/C++ Programming Competition, Guangdong Region, 2024 *Individual programming competition.*

+### Scholarships and Academic Honors

+* **National Scholarship**, 2024–2025
+  *One of the highest national-level scholarships for undergraduates in China.*

+* **PRICAI+IVCNZ Student Scholarship**, 2025
+  *International scholarship; recommended by Prof. Yiu-ming Cheung.*

+* **First Prize**, NSFOCUS Public Welfare Foundation Education Scholarship, 2025 *The only recipient in Guangdong University of Technology.*

+* **Lianji Outstanding Student Scholarship**, 2025

+* **Lianji Outstanding Team Scholarship**, 2024 and 2025
+  *Received twice.*

+* **Ting Hsin Scholarship**, 2025

+* **37 Interactive Entertainment University Student Empowerment Scholarship**, 2024

+* **First-Class University Scholarship**, Guangdong University of Technology, 2024

+* **Third-Class University Scholarship**, Guangdong University of Technology, 2025

+* **Outstanding Student Leader Scholarship**, Guangdong University of Technology, 2024

 ## <i class="fas fa-users"></i> Academic Services